George-coder-tech/bell-state-quantum-research/README.md

 # Future Work
 This experiment will be extended to real IBM Quantum hardware to analyze the effects of noise and decoherence.
+# Conclusion

+This experiment successfully demonstrates Bell-state entanglement using quantum simulation.
+The results confirm that quantum circuits can produce correlated outcomes consistent with theoretical predictions.

+The slight deviations observed are attributed to statistical sampling effects in finite measurements.
+Future work will extend this study to real quantum hardware to analyze the impact of noise and decoherence.